sematext/docs/docs/integration/index.md

 ** AWS S3 (CloudTrail, Flow logs, ELB access logs, etc.) **

-If you have logs stored in S3, you can ship them to Logsene <a href="https://github.com/sematext/logsene-aws-lambda-s3" target="_blank" rel="noopener">via this AWS Lambda function</a>.
+If you have logs stored in S3, you can ship them to Sematext <a href="https://github.com/sematext/logsene-aws-lambda-s3" target="_blank" rel="noopener">via this AWS Lambda function</a>.
 This method also works for when you periodically upload logs to S3 buckets,